What’s happening on 1 July 2026?

 The Australian Government is making it mandatory for all online platform providers to register under the NDIS.
 This includes platforms like Mable, Hireup, Kynd, and any other service that connects NDIS participants directly with independent support workers.

 Until now, many of these platforms operated as unregistered providers.
 Workers could deliver supports, write a quick shift note in the platform’s built-in field, and move on.
-Under the new rules, registered providers are subject to audits, quality standards, and reporting requirements from the NDIS Quality and Safeguards Commission.
+From 1 July 2026 those days are over.
+Registered providers are subject to audits, quality standards, and reporting requirements from the NDIS Quality and Safeguards Commission, and the workers operating on those platforms are caught by the same expectations.

 What this means for you: the Commission can audit any worker’s documentation on the platform.
-If your notes aren’t structured, compliant, and detailed enough to pass that audit, you become a risk for the platform — and your income on that platform is at stake.
+If your notes aren’t detailed, structured, and defensible, you become a risk for the platform and your income on it.

 What does “audit-ready” actually mean?